graphql-aspnet/graphql-aspnet.github.io/docs/logging/standard-events.md

 ### Item Authorization Completed

-This is event is raised after a schema item authorization has completed.
+This is event is recorded after a schema item authorization has completed.

 **Important Properties**